thetatoken/theta-mainnet-integration-guide/docs/api.md

 - tfuelwei: The amount of TFuel tokens to be sent (in TFuelWei, 1 TFuel = 10^18 TFuelWei)
 - fee: The transaction fee in TFuelWei
 - sequence: The expected sequence number of the from account
 - async: A boolean flag.
-If `async` is set to `true`, the RPC call will wait until the transaction has been included in a block, or a timeout reached.
-Otherwise, the RPC call will return immediately.
+If `async` is set to `false`, the RPC call will wait until the transaction has been included in a block, or a timeout reached.
+Otherwise, the RPC call will return immediately with the transaction hash.

 **Returns**